apify/actor-whitepaper/pages/DATASET_SCHEMA.md

 ## Basic properties

-- Storage is immutable.
+- Storage schema is immutable.
 I.e., if you want to change the structure, then you need to create a new dataset.
-- Its schema is weak.
-I.e., you can always push their additional properties, but schema will ensure that all the listed once are there with a correct type.
-This is to make Actors more compatible, i.e., some Actor expects dataset to contain certain fields but does not care about the additional ones.
+- Storage is append-only.
+I.e. you can only append new items to the dataset, but you cannot modify or delete items that are already present.

 There are two ways how to create a dataset with schema:
 1. User can start the Actor that has dataset schema linked from its